thiago4go/dapr-workshop/docs/challenge-3/python.md

 ## Dapr multi-app run

-Instead of opening multiple terminals to run the services, we can take advantage of a great Dapr feature: [multi-app run](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/).
+Instead of opening multiple terminals to run the services, you can take advantage of a great Dapr CLI feature: [multi-app run](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/).
+This enables you run all three services with just one command!

 Inside the `/python` folder, create a new file called `dapr.yaml`.
 Add the following content to it: